-One of the key issues faced by most of the authors is juggling between various formats during different stages of the production process.
+One of the key issues faced by most authors is juggling between various formats during different stages of the production process.

-Whilst most of the authors are well versed and comfortable with Word, the format changes to pdf once the text is typeset.
-Marking these changes and reviewing it in pdf is a shift and frustrating to manage.
+Whilst most of the authors are well versed and comfortable with Word, the format changes to PDF once the text is typeset.
+Marking these changes and reviewing the text in PDF is a shift that is frustrating to manage.

 Our editorial team along with the technologists understood the problem and worked on a solution.

-Creating a workflow with Word at its core, delivering a consistent and smooth review experience for the author and enabling multiple other benefits, from early time to market to early content finalization
+Creating a workflow management process with Word at its core, delivering a consistent and smooth review experience for the author and enabling multiple other benefits, from early time to market to early content finalization

 Deriving the workflow

-- Newgen reviewed multiple workflows and author feedback to earlier titles to finalize Word as a common environment that most authors are comfortable working with.
+- Newgen reviewed multiple workflows and author feedback on earlier titles to finalize Word as a common environment that most authors are comfortable working with.

 - Word was the consistent format of manuscript submission for most books.

-- Copyediting review by author was also in Word – a user-friendly environment that most authors prefer to work on.
+- Copyediting review by authors was also in Word – a user-friendly environment for the authors.

-- Newgen invested in automating the proof generation process for a considerable percentage of design templates for this publisher.
+- Newgen invested in automating the proofreading process for a considerable percentage of design templates for this publisher.